awsdocs/amazon-rds-user-guide/doc_source/USER_MySQL.Replication.ReadReplicas.md

 # Working with MySQL read replicas<a name="USER_MySQL.Replication.ReadReplicas"></a>

-Following, you can find specific information about working with read replicas on Amazon RDS for MySQL\.
+Following, you can find specific information about working with read replicas on RDS for MySQL\.
 For general information about read replicas and instructions for using them, see [Working with read replicas](USER_ReadRepl.md)\.

 **Topics**
 + [Read replica configuration with MySQL](#USER_MySQL.Replication.ReadReplicas.Configuration)